 Remove all tabs from the tab bar.

-computeTest whether a widget is a descendant of this widget.
+ProtectedcomputeTest whether a widget is a descendant of this widget.

 The descendant widget of interest.

-if the widget is a descendant, false
+true if the widget is a descendant, false otherwise.

 Dispose of the resources held by the widget.